The alphabet

 Johnson, Samuel.
 A Dictionary of the English Language.
 Three volumes.
 Second edition, revised by H.J.
 Todd.
 London: Longman, Rees, et. al., 1827.

 Johnston, Edward.
 Writing and Illuminating and Lettering.
-London: Sir Isaac Pitman & Sons, 1932 (1906 edition).
+London: Sir Isaac Pitman & Sons, 1932 (two works inone volume, 1906 edition).

 Jonson, Ben.
 The English Grammar.
 First published: London, 1640 (posthumously).
 Reprinted: London: Lanston Monotype Corporation, 1928.